acristoffers/Void/README.md

 You can also add tags and comments to the files, and search will lookup file path, tags and comments.

-Remember: a application is just as secure as the system it runs on.
+Remember: an application is just as secure as the system it runs on.
 If your operating system can not be trusted, there's nothing that can be done to keep you safe.